jparkypark/rkv/docs/PLANNING.md

 }
 ```

-**Expected outcome**: Running `rkv init` prompts for a vault path, saves it, creates folders, and copies the default templates into the vault.
+**Expected outcome**: Running `rkv init` prompts for a vault path and name, saves the configuration, creates folders, and copies the default templates into the vault.
+Works with any storage location (local, Dropbox, Google Drive, iCloud, etc.).

 #### Step 2.4: Implement New Command
 Create `src/commands/new.ts`: